 Sault Ste.
 Marie is an Adventure-seeker’s mecca.
 Experience the immensity of Lake Superior, the world’s largest fresh-water lake atop towering cliffs, observe pristine Boreal forest, travel time to learn the history of indigenous peoples, satisfy your inner foodie with local cuisine and remember what it’s like to be genuinely welcomed.

 Even if you only have a few days, there is so much to see and explore in Sault Ste.
 Marie.
-This is the Inn Staff’s suggested 3-day adventure, supported by The Water Tower Inn’s Adventure Package.
+This is the Inn Staff’s suggested 3-day adventure.

 Day 1 – Sault Ste.
 Marie Waterfront and History:

 - Begin your day with a hearty breakfast…you’ll need the energy!